lucywyman/blog/source/drafts/respect.rst

 the bottom of the corporate totem pole.
 Why should men with 20+ years of experience in the field listen to me?

+.. _incredible shortage:
+.. _women:
+.. _are:
+.. _treated:
+.. _differently:
+.. _than:
+.. _men:
+.. _my experiences with this here: http://blog.lucywyman.me/boy.html

 Against all of my unconscious and grim expectations my co-workers at Company X treat me as a qualified peer.
 They ask for my input and thoughts on important decisions.
 They pause and *listen* when I speak, considering what I say with as much weight as they would anyone else on the team.
-They don't laugh when I ask a question, and even point out that it's *great* that I'm asking questions and should continue to do so if I don't know something.
+They don't laugh when I ask a question or shame me for not knowing a fact, instead pointing out that it's *great* that I'm asking questions and should continue to do so if I don't know something.
 They explain things with patience and clarity and not an ounce of condescension, and have taken entire